 This presents a significant opportunity for construction workers.
 Following current trends, staying apprised of opportunities, and furthering your education will help ensure that when opportunities arise, they are able to be taken advantage of.
 According to recent surveys, the construction industry is concerned that there are not enough skilled workers to fulfill construction worker demands.
 In fact, this concern is present all throughout the country.
 Concerns like this are always an issue when a recession leaves so many out of work for so long.

 Attention Florida Contractors and Electricians!
 Your license renewal deadline is coming up in August.

 Florida contractors are required to complete 14 hours of continuing education by their renewal deadline.
 Electricians are required to complete 14 hours as well.

 With busy lives, it can be difficult to schedule in-class sessions that last for hours on multiple days.
 A great, convenient way to complete your CE is online.
-At Your Pace Online offers CE that fulfills all of your continuing education requirements.
+At Your Pace Online offers CE that fulfills all of your florida contractors continuing education classes requirement.
 Once registered, you can complete your classes any time of day.
 There are no deadlines, other than your renewal deadline.
 As long as the course is taken, it’s impossible to fail!
 Once you have finished your course, At Your Pace Online automatically reports your completion to the state within 7 business days, or sooner if needed.
 This makes the process fast, easy, and reliable.
 Instead of having your life revolve around your CE requirements, the CE requirements are flexible with your schedule.
 Once you are finished with the course, you will immediately receive your own Certificate of Completion for your own records.

 At Your Pace Online puts your continuing education in your hands.
 You decide when and where to do it, whether it is on your PC, phone, or tablet.
 We have you covered.
 Visit us directly here for electricians or here for contractors.
 Or call us at (877) 724-6150.